Metropolized Randomized Maximum Likelihood for sampling from multimodal distributions: Augmented state RML

 \section{Augmented state RML}

-Because the major challenge with the use of RML as a method for generating candidate states in Algorithm~\ref{alg:RML_old} is the computation of the marginal probability of proposing the candidate model variables, it is beneficial to modify the method to avoid the need for computation of the marginal proposal density.
-Instead of letting the state of the chain be $x_\ast$, we augment the state with suitably defined data variables $d_\ast$.
+Because the major challenge with the use of Metropolized RML as in Algorithm~\ref{alg:RML_old} is the computation of the marginal probability of proposing the candidate model variables, we introduce a modification that avoids the need for computation of the marginal proposal density by augmenting the state $\vc{x}_\ast$ with suitably defined data variables $\vc{d}_\ast$.
 Although auxiliary variables can improve sampling in several ways \cite{storvik:11}, the purpose of including auxiliary variables in this case is primarily to simplify computation of the MH acceptance criterion.